springyboiii/AI-Call-Quality-Evaluation/README.md

 - Failed calls(marked as `FAILED` in the `calls` table) are sent to a `failed_jobs` queue for manual intervention
 - Only 2 calls were available in the dataset.
 Hence not a thoroughly evaluated system
 - Unit tests are not implemented
+- Really long calls exceeding the context window of the model will be truncated

 ### How system handles failures, retries and scaling